Envq/panda_controller/README.md

 # **Panda Controller**
-This is a set of utilities to control Panda Franka Emika using ROS and c++.
+This is a set of utilities and examples for control Panda Franka Emika using ROS and c++.